20Finger-Squared/nixOS/README.md

 You first need to copy your generated hardware-configuration.nix `cp /etc/nixos/hardware-configuration.nix ~/nixOS`

-Then to run the build command
+Then to run the build command.
+If your system does not use btrfs then for now you should chose the `tf-laptop` hostname.
+This is because this does not as of now have the btrfs service enabled.

-`nixos-rebuild switch --flake ~/nixOS/?submodules=1#tf-nixos`
+`nixos-rebuild switch --flake ~/nixOS/?submodules=1#<hostname>`

 Then for future rebuilds you can use the `rebuild` alias.
+This alias does not specify the hostname so your current one will be used.
 This alias is only made in bash so if you use another shell you can't use it.

 # TODO